 2. Monitor Social Media and third party review sites

 Thanks to the work of many brilliant minds at tech companies, we live online these days.
 The internet and mobile technologies enable us to quickly learn, engage, connect, and make purchases — as well as air grievances.
-As a result, monitoring social media and third-party review sites can help you proactively address negative comments, as well as find opportunities to strengthen your brand.
+As a result, it's always reputation management best practice to monitor social media and third-party review sites.
+This helps you proactively address negative comments, as well as find opportunities to strengthen your brand.

 But why should this be a priority for EHS teams?
 To put it simply, EHS-related issues crop up on these platforms.
 For example, company culture is an increasingly important decision-making factor for workers.
 As a result, review sites like Glassdoor are a go-to resource for understanding what it’s really like to work for a company — and negative feedback can turn prospective employees off, something tech companies can’t afford as they face a serious shortage of quality tech talent.